August 1

 the suspended 4 chord

-The suspended 4 chord is traditionally a chord that preceded a major triad.
-It was originally used to create tension by replacing the chordal third with the 4th scale degree which then quickly had to be resolved to a more stable major triad.
+The suspended 4 chord is usually a chord that comes before a major triad.
+It was originally used to create tension by replacing the chordal third with the 4th scale degree, which then quickly had to be resolved to a more stable major triad.

-In pop and jazz music this chord has become a sound that does not necessarily have to be resolved.
-Instead its open and ambiguous quality is much appreciated by song writers.
+In pop and jazz music, this chord has become a sound that doesn't always need to be resolved.
+Instead, its open and ambiguous quality is highly valued by songwriters.

 The Sus 4 chord and its inversions

 Every pianist is somewhat familiar with triads and their inversions.
-But what about those inversions we get from a sub 4 chord.
+But what about the inversions we get from it?

-The first inversion is actually a sus2 chord whose root starts on the 4th of the sus4 chord.
+Did it ever occur to you that the first inversion of sus4 is actually a sus2 chord with its root being the fourth of the sus4 in root position?

 a) Watch the video above starting at 1 min 15 sec.